Skip to main content

 Immediate Recovery - Mostly Boring

 A single implant is one of the easier things our patients do.
 Most are back at work the next morning.
-You will favor the other side at meals, ice the cheek for a few hours, and take ibuprofen for a day or two.
-There is no "dry socket" to worry about — that is a different procedure.
+You will favor the other side at meals, ice the cheek for a few hours, and - if it is safe for you - take ibuprofen for a day or two; if you cannot take ibuprofen, acetaminophen works for most patients (your post-op instructions explain who should avoid each).
+There is no "dry socket" to worry about - that is a different procedure.
 By day seven the gum looks ordinary again and you forget there is anything healing underneath.

 Next dayMost single-implant patients return to work within 24 hours